 Additionally, the regulations that govern marketing approvals, pricing, coverage and reimbursement for new drugs vary widely from country to country.
 Current and future legislation may significantly change the approval requirements in ways that could involve additional costs and cause delays in obtaining approvals.
 Some countries require approval of the sale price of a product before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain marketing approval for a product in a particular country, but then be subject to price regulations that delay commercial launch of the product, possibly for lengthy time periods, and negatively impact the revenues able to be generated from the sale of the product in that country.
-For example, separate pricing and reimbursement approvals may impact Grünenthal's ability to market and successfully commercialize Zalviso in the 28 EU member states, at the time of the agreement, plus Switzerland, Liechtenstein, Iceland, Norway and Australia, or the Territory.
+For example, separate pricing and reimbursement approvals may impact any future collaboration partners' ability to market and successfully commercialize our products in the 27 member states of the European Union.
 Adverse pricing limitations may hinder our ability to recoup our investment in DSUVIA in the United States, or Zalviso, even after obtaining FDA marketing approval.